 A key initial input in the constraints analysis was the delineation of remnant and regrowth habitat types from non-remnant cleared areas, as well as the identification of suitability for MNES including the presence of habitat features which may be limited in the environment.
-High density areas of Cycas megacarpa were modelled during early project revisions, and the avoidance of >99% is evident in the final project design.
-The avoidance, including further avoidance strategies for Cycas megacarpa, is specifically detailed below.
+The Development Corridor size and configuration has undergone at least three significant revisions (all of which have resulted in a reduced number of turbines) to account for impacts to Cycas megacarpa.
+Known high-density areas of Cycas megacarpa were prioritised for avoidance during the initial design phases.
+As part of ongoing avoidance measures micro-siting around Project infrastructure will further prioritise the following, where possible: